-▲ Figure 4.4 Prevalence of schistosomiasis at IU level in the Africa Region in 2014 (left) and 2021 (right).
+▲Figure 4.4 Prevalence of schistosomiasis at IU level in the African Region in in the African Region in A) 2014 and B) 2021

-Of the 41 endemic countries requiring PC, 15 (Benin, Chad, Democratic Republic of the Congo, Gabon, Liberia, Kenya Mali, Senegal, South Sudan, Togo, Tanzania, Uganda, Zambia and Zanzibar, Nigeria,) made significant progress in implementing elimination strategies including the large-scale treatment of at-risk population groups, access to safe water, improved sanitation and hygiene education.
+Of the 41 endemic countries requiring PC, 15 (Benin, Chad, Democratic Republic of the Congo, Gabon, Liberia, Kenya Mali, Senegal, South Sudan, Togo, United Republic of Tanzania, Uganda, Zambia and Zanzibar, Nigeria,) made significant progress in implementing elimination strategies including the large-scale treatment of at-risk population groups, access to safe water, improved sanitation and hygiene education.
 At community level, poor hygienic environments, low socio-economic status of communities, absence of clean water, low coverage of prevention services and weak surveillance systems that prevent the detection of transmission foci prevent effective achievement of targets.
 The ESPEN programme within WHO promotes community-level surveillance, mapping and data analysis, which reveals over 21 million children are missing treatment due to inadequate data and over 26 million unnecessarily treated before community data analysis.
 In 2021, 32 countries in the region implemented PC for schistosomiasis and covered 55.1 million school-age children and 13.9 million adults.

-4.1.1.4.
+4.1.2.3.
 Soil-transmitted helminthiases (STH)